Mixing of orthogonal and skew-orthogonal polynomials and its relation to Wilson RMT: Construction of the polynomials and some of their properties

 \section{Construction of the polynomials and some of their properties}

 In subsection~\ref{sec3.1} we construct the orthogonal polynomials as well as the skew-orthogonal ones starting from the conditions~(\ref{2.1.10}-\ref{2.1.16}) and (\ref{2.2.9}-\ref{2.2.15}).
-Furthermore we give explicit expressions of the modified two point weights, $G^{(\pm)}_2$ and specify the constants $h_l$ and $o_{\nu+2l}^{(\pm)}$.
+Furthermore we give explicit expressions of the modified two-point weights, $G^{(\pm)}_2$, and specify the constants $h_l$ and $o_{\nu+2l}^{(\pm)}$.
 Recursion relations of the polynomials are shown in subsection~\ref{sec3.2}.
-With help of these relations we derive the Christoffel Darboux-like formula, in subsection~\ref{sec3.3}.
+With aid of these relations we derive the Christoffel Darboux-like formula, in subsection~\ref{sec3.3}.
 In subsection~\ref{sec3.4}, we rewrite the polynomials as well as the Christoffel Darboux-like formula to random matrix averages and take the microscopic limit of them in subsection~\ref{sec3.5}.